 - Put up BDAM posters around your school or workplace

-- Host a spooky halloween-themed event
+- Host a spooky Halloween-themed event

 Promotional Items